Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Related Work

-We list existing 360{\degree} video databases in Table~\ref{tab:summary}, where we find that they include only \textit{synthetic} distortions with the assumption that original undistorted videos are available for database construction and model development.
-By contrast, we are interested in user-generated panoramic videos, many of which suffer from \textit{authentic} distortions during video acquisition.
+We present a summary of existing 360{\degree} video databases in Table~\ref{tab:summary}, where we observe that these databases primarily consist of \textit{synthetic} distortions, assuming the availability of original undistorted videos for database construction.
+In contrast, we focus on user-generated panoramic videos in the wild, many of which suffer from \textit{authentic} distortions during video acquisition.
 Moreover, it is not uncommon to see that these distortions are \textit{localized} in space and time, making viewing conditions indispensable for determining VR video quality~\cite{Sui2021}.

-\subsection{\textbf{Objective Quality Assessment of Panoramic Videos}}
+\subsection{Objective Quality Assessment of Panoramic Videos}

-Existing computational models for evaluating panoramic content are mainly adapted from planar image quality assessment (IQA) and VQA methods to one of three data formats: (projected) 2D plane, spherical surface, and (projected) rectilinear viewport.
+Existing objective quality models for panoramic content are mainly adapted from planar image quality assessment (IQA) and VQA methods, applied to one of three data formats: (projected) 2D plane, spherical surface, and (projected) rectilinear viewport.